Advice, tools & guidance

 Clone firm investment scams

-We're seeing increased activity from fraudsters trying to trick people into making false investments by impersonating genuine financial services firms - over the phone, email, online and post.
+We're seeing increased activity from fraudsters trying to trick people into making false investments by impersonating genuine financial services firms.
+They are using a variety of different ways to contact you including phone, email, social media, messaging services/apps and online.
 Unfortunately, this type of scam - also known as a clone firm investment scam - is on the rise.
-And these criminals will do all they can to get you to trick you into investing - fast.
+And these criminals will do all they can to trick you into investing - fast.

-You can read more about clone firm investment scams in these reports from the FCA and Action Fraud, but if you just want a quick summary, here's their top-line advice:
+You can read more about clone firm investment scams in these reports from the FCA and Action Fraud.

-- Reject unsolicited investment offers whether made online, on social media or over the phone.
+• Reject unsolicited investment offers whether made online, on social media, via messaging services or over the phone.
 Be wary even if you initiated contact.

 Other financial threats to look out for